isomerpages/mlaw-corp/news/legal-industry-newsletters/_posts/2018-06-19-note-by-M-on-future-of-dispute-resolution.md

 ---
-layout: post
-title: Note by Second Minister for Law, Finance and Education, Indranee Rajah, on Future of Dispute Resolution
+title: 'Note by Second Minister for Law, Finance and Education, Indranee Rajah, on Future of Dispute Resolution'
 permalink: /news/legal-industry-newsletter/note-by-M-on-future-of-dispute-resolution/
-breadcrumb: Note by Second Minister for Law, Finance and Education, Indranee Rajah, on Future of Dispute Resolution
+breadcrumb: 'Note by Second Minister for Law, Finance and Education, Indranee Rajah, on Future of Dispute Resolution'
-collection_name: news

 ---

 <style>
   .image {width: 200px;}